 - See your primary care physician (PCP) first.
 Your PCP directs your health care.

 - Stay in network.
-Check Provider Finder® to make sure your doctors, specialists and hospitals are in your plan's network to avoid paying out-of-network costs.
+If you visit a doctor or a hospital that is not in your network, you will be respnsible for the full cost of your care, in most cases.
+Check Provider Finder® to make sure your doctors, specialists and hospitals are in your plan's network.

 - In an emergency — when your injury or illness is serious or life-threatening go to the nearest emergency room.
 You don't need a referral.